Designing the Episode Pass

 RESULTS

-Each Episode launch produced a clear conversion spike, beginning with the initial release in December 2024.
-Conversion consistently peaked around seven percent at launch before returning to baseline between Episodes.
+Each Episode launch produced a clear conversion spike, starting in December 2024.
+Conversion peaked around seven percent at release before returning to baseline between Episodes.

-The Episode Pass gave Live Ops a repeatable conversion moment each month and players a clear reason to engage at the start of every season.
+Episode Pass gave Live Ops a repeatable monthly conversion moment and players a clear reason to engage at the start of each season.

 Episode Pass Conversion Dec ‘24 - June ‘25